abuehl/docs/no-implicit-import.md

 turns into a significant inconvience if the interface is an aggregate of partitions.

-We might say that partitions are only a marginal use case and these "inconveniences" do not need to be fixesd.
-But partitions are an integral part of the standard and they do serve an important purpose.

 ## Conclusion

 The correct fix for this is to attack the root cause and *stop implicitly